 - Identifying best practices and helping Massachusetts communities tackle the Smart Growth challenges they face.

 - Provide direct assistance to local groups that are working to create great places that benefit everyone.

 We support a statewide network of individuals, community-based organizations, nonprofit institutions, municipalities, and businesses with information resources, advocacy tools, and peer-learning opportunities.

 - Founded in 2003 as a nonpartisan and nonprofit organization.
 The Alliance’s fiscal agent is Citizens’ Housing and Planning Association, a 501(c)3 group.

-- Supported through and by the Barr Foundation, the Ford Foundation, and the Herman and Frieda L. Miller Foundation and the Tufts Health Plan Foundation.
+- Supported through and by the Barr Foundation, the Boston Foundation, the Herman and Frieda L. Miller Foundation and the Tufts Health Plan Foundation.